vmurigneu/shotgun_ga_workflow/README.md

 ### 3. Run the shotgun workflow

-  Search for the shotgun metagenomics workflow under 'workflow' and run it.
+  Search for the shotgun metagenomics workflow under "workflow" and run it.
+The "input fastq collection" should be the collection you just created ("10 samples").
 <p align="center"><img src="/images/run_workflow.png"></p>

 <p align="center"><img src="/images/run_workflow_collection.png" width="100%"></p>